gottscj/Hangfire.Mongo/README.md

 >
 > **Because access to Azure Cosmos DB (MongoDB API) is limited in the project's test environment, the Cosmos-specific configuration and code paths are not as exhaustively tested as the standard MongoDB implementation.
 If you use Cosmos DB and encounter issues, please open an issue or submit a PR — community feedback and contributions are appreciated and will help improve compatibility.
 I will rely on community help to identify and fix provider-specific bugs that cannot be validated in the project's CI/test environment.**

-_Note on testing and support_

-_Because access to Azure Cosmos DB (MongoDB API) is limited in the project's test environment, the Cosmos-specific configuration and code paths are not as exhaustively tested as the standard MongoDB implementation.
-If you use Cosmos DB and encounter issues, please open an issue or submit a PR — community feedback and contributions are appreciated and will help improve compatibility.
-I will rely on community help to identify and fix provider-specific bugs that cannot be validated in the project's CI/test environment._

 Example — recommended Cosmos setup

 ```csharp